New Yorkers Don Masks In Coronavirus Fight - UrduPoint

 New Yorkers Don Masks In Coronavirus Fight

-New York, April 3 (UrduPoint / Pakistan Point News - 3rd Apr, 2020 ) :From masks and scarves to bandanas and snoods, New Yorkers at the epicenter of America's coronavirus crisis are increasingly covering their faces -- as the US government considers urging other citizens to do the same.
+New York, April 4 (UrduPoint / Pakistan Point News - 4th Apr, 2020 ) :From masks and scarves to bandanas and snoods, New Yorkers at the epicenter of America's coronavirus crisis are increasingly covering their faces -- setting the tone as the US government urges the rest of its citizens to do the same.

+Donald Trump's administration has recommended people wear masks as research showed the virus could be spread by normal breathing, though the president made a point of saying the guideline was "voluntary" and that he for one chose not to do so.

-With President Donald Trump's administration yet to issue national guidelines, most Big Apple residents are taking the matter into their own hands, heeding Mayor Bill de Blasio's call that they should shield their mouths when outside and near others.
+Most Big Apple residents, however, are heeding Mayor Bill de Blasio's call -- made a day earlier than Trump's -- for them to shield their mouths when outside and near others.

-"At first, people thought I was strange, but now everyone has come to my side," said 50-year-old Kristan Kish, who has been wearing a surgical cloth mask since the epidemic exploded here in early March.
+"At first, people thought I was strange, but now everyone has come to my side," said 50-year-old Kristan Kish, who has been wearing a surgical cloth mask since the epidemic exploded in the city in early March.

 She believes it "makes sense" to wear one in an urban jungle.